Shard-Labs/PoLido-docs/docs/guides/node-operators.md

 The difference between the two is that existing Polygon validators already have some amount of MATIC tokens staked and probably a significant amount of MATIC tokens delegated.
-They would not want to unstake, lose their validator slot and restake again after joining the Lido for Polygon.
-Lido for Polygon offers a `joinOperator` function for this scenario where node operators are going to migrate their Polygon validator ERC721 token to Lido for Polygon protocol.
+They would not want to unstake, lose their validator slot and restake again after joining theLido on Polygon.Lido on Polygon offers a `joinOperator` function for this scenario where node operators are going to migrate their Polygon validator ERC721 token toLido on Polygon protocol.
 That way, validator does not have any downtime, existing delegators still continue to receive their rewards and node operator can manually claim validator rewards at any time.

 In the second scenario, we have a fresh validator that does not have any amount of MATIC tokens staked.
-After being registered in the node operator registry, the node operator will call the `stake` function using Lido for Polygon protocol (as described below) and put the desired amount of tokens to stake (10 MATIC is minimum) + allocate the amount for heimdall fees (minimum 20 MATIC).
+After being registered in the node operator registry, the node operator will call the `stake` function usingLido on Polygon protocol (as described below) and put the desired amount of tokens to stake (10 MATIC is minimum) + allocate the amount for heimdall fees (minimum 20 MATIC).